lvdmaaten/lvdmaaten.github.io/cv/index.md

 ## Research

-My main research interests are in machine learning and computer vision.
+My main research interests are in artificial intelligence.
 In particular, I am interested in embedding models, large-scale weakly supervised learning, visual reasoning, cost-sensitive learning, language modeling, and applications in the arts and sciences.

 ---